Health & Safety / Safety in Design

 Lead particles are released when old paint containing lead is damaged or peels and collects as dust flakes in ceiling, wall and floor voids.
 If dust is generated it must be contained and / or removed.

 Those working in an areas containing lead-based paint should refer to Australian Standard AS 4361.1, Guide to Lead Paint Management-Industrial Applications and AS 4361.2, Guide to Lead Paint Management-Residential and Commercial Buildings.

 If runoff contains lead particles it must be contained.
 The stripping of lead-based paint and the disposal of associated contaminated waste must be carried out with all care and in accordance with SafeWork NSW guidelines.

 Due to the age of the existing buildings across the campus Asbestos may be present within existing University facilities.
 Macquarie University has undertaken inspections of existing buildings to assist with the identification of hazardous substances and maintains an asbestos register.
 The University provides no warranty as to the accuracy or completeness of the asbestos register and the Contractor relies on any information provided solely at its own risk.

 In the design and documentation of new buildings, and of the extension or refurbishment of existing buildings, and the adjacent landscaped areas, consultants are to consider the requirements of the University regarding security and access control.
 For the University's security requirements and the technical standards of the respective security based building trades, the University's Security Standards.

 The extent of the security measures to be documented will be decided by the University and identified on room data sheets in consultation with Macquarie University Property.
 The security measures required include:

 - Duress alarms

 - Cash handling system

-Design and detail buildings to provide the minimum opportunity for birds to alight or roost.
+To avoid maintenance in areas that are difficult to access, design buildings to provide the minimum opportunity for birds to alight or roost and: